dotnet/docs-maui/docs/xaml/fundamentals/get-started.md

 }
 ```

-Alternatively, the handler could obtain the `Slider` object that is generating this event from the `sender` argument and obtain the `Value` property from that:
+Alternatively, the handler could obtain the <xref:Microsoft.Maui.Controls.Slider> object that is generating this event from the `sender` argument and obtain the `Value` property from that:

 ```csharp
 void OnSliderValueChanged(object sender, ValueChangedEventArgs args)